Lab Space Oversupply Hits Key Markets

 Developers quickly responded, adding millions of square feet through new developments and building conversions.
 However, this year it has become clear that developers overshot demand, resulting in an oversupply of lab space.

 Investor enthusiasm for lab space has also plummeted.
-In 2022, $6.2 billion in life science properties was sold; in 2023, sales dropped to $1.8 billion.
-Despite this glut, life sciences are expected to remain a strong sector long-term, as most lab work requires physical spaces, unaffected by remote or hybrid trends.
+In 2022, life science properties traded for a combined $6.2 billion; in 2023, sales dropped to $1.8 billion.
+Despite this glut, life science is expected to remain a strong sector long-term, as most lab work requires physical spaces, unaffected by remote or hybrid trends.

 READ ALSO: Attracting Life Science Tenants in Core Markets